librars/cli/README.md

-# rstudio-inst
+# cli
-RStudio extensions and packages to work with LibRArs.
+Client RESTful library to interact with template server.